joecooper3/2015/wp-content/plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 5. Example of the Custom Data Fields Panel.

 == Changelog ==
+= 2.3.7.5 =
+* Fix: added test for admin object before rendering form = 2.3.7.4 =
+* Tweak: Using get_queried_object in Query class instead of global $post in case secondary query was not reset = 2.3.7.3 =
+* Tweak: added test for existence of actions in case themes do widgets_init action is incorrectly called by a theme.
+= 2.3.7.2 =
+* Fix: Added unique handles for custom stylesheets that were not being loaded.
 = 2.3.7.1 =
 * Fix: added default argument for post_title to eliminate warnings when the_title filter is applied without second argument.
 = 2.3.7 =